goatcorp/faq/xl_troubleshooting.md

  **Support will not be provided if you are not on the current version of XL, Dalamud, and plugins.
 Use with caution as outdated versions will likely crash.**
 <hr>

-### Outdated Plugins List
+### Q: Outdated Plugins List
 Between patches breaking them, time, and/or interest, these plugins are not currently updated and the developers are aware.
 If you'd like to help maintain a plugin, we can help you find their repo and contact if they're still active.

 #### Chat Extender:
 Broken in: 5.4
 Status: Being split into multiple separate plugins that can be maintained separately.
-(ChatBubbles and Chat TRanslator are two of these plugins)
+(ChatBubbles and Chat Translator are two of these plugins)
 <hr>

-### The launcher shows a red world icon and an error message when trying to log in, and the official launcher doesn't open
+### Q: The launcher shows a red world icon and an error message when trying to log in, and the official launcher doesn't open
 This is an issue with Square Enix servers that has been affecting players in the US for a while now, being caused by the login servers being hosted directly by SE in Japan and not taking care of their routes to players.

 To remedy it, you can either wait a while and try again then, or set your VPN to Japan until you are on the title screen.
 Then you should be able to play normally without a VPN.
 DNS changes have also been said to help.